NCR-SARE's 2023 Youth Educator Grants

 November 7, 2023

 KC Farm School at Gibbs Road is a nonprofit organization located on a 3-acre urban farm in Wyandotte County of Kansas City, Kansas.
-They share sustainable agriculture education and food sovereignty practices with local youth aged 4-18.
+With support from a 2021 Youth Educator grant, they shared sustainable agriculture education and food sovereignty practices with local youth aged 4-18.

 The North Central Region Sustainable Agriculture Research and Education (NCR-SARE) Program is pleased to announce the 2024 Youth Educator Grant Call for Proposals is now available.
 Proposals are due on November 9, 2023 by 4pm Central Time.